seahorce-scidac/REMORA/Docs/sphinx_doc/Inputs.rst

    positivity.
 Note that it clamps every tracer at zero, temperature included, which suits a concentration but not temperature in Celsius.

+-  The **remora.cf_*** options select how the barotropic state crosses a coarse-fine interface.
+   Their defaults reproduce ROMS's ``nesting.F``; measured against the nested ROMS dogbone case they take the refinement perturbation at the interface from 1.29x ROMS's to 1.01x.
+Each is an integer, 0 or 1 unless stated.
+Like all of mesh refinement they are experimental.

+   -  **remora.cf_avgdown_stencil** (default 1) averages the fine barotropic velocity onto a coarse face over ROMS's ``fine2coarse2d`` stencil -- half-width (ratio - 1)/2 in both directions, so nine fine faces at ratio 3 -- instead of only the faces that tile the coarse face.
+Not conservative in principle; about 3e-10 of volume drift in practice.

+   -  **remora.cf_flux_pc** (default 1) shares the parent's interface mass flux out piecewise-constantly over the fine faces under each parent face, as ROMS's ``get_persisted2d`` does, instead of with the linear tangential variation of AMReX's face interpolator.
+Both conserve the total.

+   -  **remora.cf_fill_all_kcomp** (default 1) writes every leapfrog record and ``Zt_avg1`` in
+      the coarse-fine ghost band, as ROMS's ``put_refine2d`` does, so none of them goes a parent step stale.
+This is the main cost to volume conservation: 2.0e-09 to 2.9e-08 of drift over 20 steps on DogboneAnalytic, volume being the integral of the free surface this writes.
+ROMS makes the same trade.

+   -  **remora.cf_time_interp_zeta** (default 1) interpolates the parent free surface in time onto the child's own sub-time rather than freezing it at the end of the parent step.
+      Non-conservative for the same reason: 1.4e-08 of drift on its own.

+   -  **remora.cf_avgdown_perimeter** (default 1) leaves the normal-velocity faces on the coarse-fine perimeter out of the fine-to-coarse average, as ROMS's ``fine2coarse`` does.
+      0 restores the earlier behaviour, in which the parent's imposed flux is averaged straight back onto it, and costs a factor of 20 to 40 in the barotropic mode.

+   -  **remora.cf_avgdown_bar** (default 1) hands the fine level's depth-averaged momentum (``ubar``, ``vbar``) back to the parent under two-way coupling, as ``fine2coarse`` does.

+   -  **remora.cf_set_2d_bcs** (default 1) is the schedule for imposing the interface condition inside the barotropic loop: 0 never, 1 every fast step (ROMS's ``u2dbc_im``), 2 only the first fast step of each baroclinic step.

+   -  **remora.cf_impose_flux** (default 0) writes the parent's transport onto the fine level's ``DUon``/``DVom`` directly rather than as a velocity the solver re-converts with a depth from another time index.
+It closes the remaining 1% above, and conserves far better while the flow is linear, but is 10-20% worse once it is not, so it is off.

+   The conservative alternative to the defaults is **remora.cf_fill_all_kcomp** = 0 with **remora.cf_time_interp_zeta** = 0, which keeps the ROMS restriction and flux distribution and brings the volume drift back to 2.0e-09.

 .. _examples-of-usage-3:

 Examples of Usage